lostjared/MXVK/README.md

 ## Recent Optimizations

+- July 8, 2026: the project version moved through `0.18.0` to `0.19.0`, and `Doxyfile` now reports `0.19.0` for generated API documentation.
+- July 8, 2026: `mxvk_context.hpp` now owns the shared `mxvk::VulkanContext` handle bundle, and `VK_Window::context()` exposes the current logical device, physical device, graphics queue, and command pool to helper renderers.
+- July 8, 2026: Vulkan allocation and upload paths were hardened so replacement resources are only committed after successful creation, partial post-processing target creation is cleaned up on failure, and several examples explicitly release pending uploads before command-pool teardown.
+- July 8, 2026: `VK_Sprite` now clears cached external texture descriptors before post-processing targets are destroyed, which avoids stale descriptor references after swapchain recreation.
+- July 8, 2026: `VK_Window` handles `VK_SUBOPTIMAL_KHR` presentation results more conservatively by recreating the swapchain only when the actual window pixel extent changed, reducing unnecessary rebuilds on platforms such as macOS/MoltenVK.
+- July 8, 2026: `surface` and `stencil_surface` now initialize and resize their SDL canvases from the active swapchain extent, fixing redraw and sizing behavior after resize on macOS.
+- July 8, 2026: `bluesky` now passes viewport aspect data into its shaders so clouds, sun, and water presentation keep a stable composition across wider or narrower windows.
+- July 8, 2026: `run.pl` supports timeout smoke testing for single examples as well as `--all`, and `testapps.pl` / timeout child launches suppress repeated missing-validation-layer warnings with `MXVK_QUIET_MISSING_VALIDATION=1`.
 - July 5, 2026: the project version moved to `0.16.0`, and `Doxyfile` now reports the same version for generated API documentation.
 - July 5, 2026: `walk_post` was added as a first-person post-processing browser.
 It loads a shader index from `--shader-path`, supports `--shader-index`, cycles effects with `R` / `T`, updates extended sprite uniforms for shader-style effects, and keeps the `walk` debug console shader-reload commands.
 - July 5, 2026: `pointsprite` and `fireworks` examples were added to exercise `mxvk::VK_PointSpriteBatch` outside the `starfield` stress scene.